mackenziesalinas/HCI-Implementation/README.md

 ## How the User Interface Works

-### User Login
+### Sign Up
-- Begin your TechAddict experience by logging into your account with the following credentials:
+- Begin your TechAddict experience by signing up with the following credentials:
+  - First Name:
+  - Last Name:
-  - Username: janedoe@gmail.com
+  - Email:
-  - Password: password123
+  - Password:

 ### Hobby Selection
 - Explore a diverse array of hobbies that cater to your unique interests and choose the ones that ignite your curiosity.